 Preparing your Hardware:

-As you can see you just have to connect one end of ‘H’ to supply and the other end of ‘H’ to ground.
-Then combine both A’s and both B’s.
-Connect one set to supply voltage and the other to your analog pin.
-The resistor RL plays a very important role in making the sensor work.
-So make a note of which value you are using, a value of 47k is recommended.
+Simply connect one end of ‘H’ to the power source and the other end to the ground.
+Next, mix together both of the A’s and both of the B’s.
+Connect one set of wires to the power source and connect the other set to the analog pin.
+The presence of resistor RL is crucial for the proper functioning of the sensor.
+Be sure to remember the value you are using, we suggest a value of 47k.

 If you have already purchased a module, then you should track your PCB traces to find the value of your RL in the board.
 Grauonline has already done this work for us and the circuit diagram of the MQ gas sensor board is given below.

-As you can see the resistor RL (R2) is connected between the Aout pin and the ground, so if you are having a module the value of RL can be measured by using a multimeter in resistance mode across Vout pin and Vcc pin of the module.
-In my sainsmart MQ-137 gas sensor the value of RL was 1K and was located here as shown in the picture below.
+The resistor RL (R2) is connected from the Aout pin to ground in the module, allowing its value to be measured using a multimeter in resistance mode between the Vout pin and Vcc pin.
+In my sainsmart MQ-137 gas sensor, the RL value was 1K and was placed in the location indicated in the image below.

 Approach to Measure PPM from MQ Gas Sensors:

-Yess… this is the plan let’s see how we can get away with this….
+Yes, this is the strategy, let’s figure out how we can evade detection.

 Calculating the Value of Ro at Clean Air: